 Just last year, over 700 square miles of the forest has been chopped down according to a report from the National Institute for Space Research in Sao Paulo, Brazil.
 On top of that, the burning of the Amazon in August 2019 continues until today.
 In August 2020, national and international news of the Amazon wildfires persists.

-What are the factors that contributed to the destruction of the Amazon?
+What are the factors that contributed to the destruction of the Amazon Rainforest now?

 Many factors have contributed to the burning and steep decline of the Amazon Rainforest.
 This has included the Brazilian government’s response to the tragedies.